inwonakng/homepage-old/data/blog/crowdsourcing-on-algorand.md

 Then on the day of the Hackathon, I learned about the algokit environment (beaker, algosdk), which I decided to change tracks to.

 Because of this, I wasn't really prepared and had to write the whole thing in 2 days, but it was worth it at the end.

+This project got second place in RPI's local competition.
+Still waiting to hear back from the global results.